BeardedWonderDev/st-migrate-go/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-st-migrate-go is a migration runner for SuperTokens roles and permissions.
-It mirrors the sequencing and source semantics of `golang-migrate`, so you can point at any migrate-compatible source (default: local files) while using a SuperTokens-aware executor.
-It ships as:
+st-migrate-go lets you manage SuperTokens roles and permissions using golang-migrate–style migration sources.
+It keeps migrate’s filename-based ordering, adds schema-versioned YAML for future evolution, and ships as both a Go SDK and a CLI.
-- **SDK (`st-migrate/`)** for embedding migration logic in Go services.
+- **SDK (`st-migrate/`)** to embed in Go services.
-- **CLI (`cmd/st-migrate-go`)** for terminal-driven migration management.
+- **CLI (`cmd/st-migrate-go`)** for terminal or CI/CD use.

 Key behaviors:
-- Migration order is defined solely by filename versions (`0001_name.up.yaml` / `.down.yaml`).
+- Order is defined by filenames (`0001_name.up.yaml` / `.down.yaml`).
-- YAML `version` key now denotes the **schema version** (v1 today) to allow future format evolution.
+- YAML `version` is the schema version (v1 today); filenames control execution order.
-- Supports golang-migrate source drivers out of the box; state can be backed by migrate database drivers or the default file/in-memory store.
+- Works with golang-migrate sources; state can be file-based (default) or any migrate DB driver (postgres/mysql/sqlite registered in the CLI).
-- Default executor applies changes via `supertokens-golang` role/permission APIs; pluggable for other backends.
+- Default executor calls `supertokens-golang`; you can plug in your own.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>